email: roadarch@outlook.com

 This Rubber Duck in New Braunfels is installed on the roof of Got Toys.
 The store opened in 2012.
 There was another Got Toys with this statue in Gruene, TX.
 The statue is still there but the business is known as You Quack Me Up Toy & Gift Emporium.
 There was another location in Wimberley, TX which has closed.
 I don't know if the statue is still there. [map]

 This Rubber Duck in Manitou Springs was installed in front of the Quacker Gift Shop in 2011.
-The location in Grand Lake, CO has a rubber duck inside. [map]
+The location in Grand Lake, CO has a rubber duck inside.
+By 2024, the Manitou location had closed and this statue was gone.

 This Rubber Duck float advertises for Vassar's annual Riverfest which includes a rubber duck race.